Clean Hydrogen Production Tax Credit, Explained

 In the first of a series on the 45V PTC, we briefly summarize the tax credit and consider a fundamental yet deceptively simple question: What exactly is clean hydrogen?

-The 45V PTC overview
+The 45V PTC Overview

 Like the existing wind energy production tax credit, the newly added 45V PTC provides an income tax credit for every kilogram of qualified clean hydrogen produced, similar to kilowatt hours of wind energy.
 The tiered tax credit enables lower carbon-intensity (CI) hydrogen to receive a higher 45V PTC amount (see Table 1).